Heather Colache, Director of Tourism

 Stroll the wooden way and enjoy your favorite boardwalk foods.
-You’ll find the entrances to Central Pier, Steel Pier and Garden Pier scattered along its more than four miles.
-A seemingly endless array of restaurants, retail shops, casinos and unique attractions make it impossible to be bored on Boardwalk.
-From a yearly marathon, triathlons, surfing and volleyball competitions to the one-and-only Miss America Parade, the Boardwalk will have everyone yelling more than “Show us your shoes!”
+You’ll find the entrance to Steel Pier, extending 1,000 feet over the Atlantic Ocean featuring 25 kiddie and extreme rides.
+A seemingly endless array of restaurants, retail shops, casinos and unique attractions make it impossible to be bored on the World Famous Boardwalk.
+From annual marathons, Ironman 70.3, the Jersey Surfside Festival – Volleyball Tournament and other competitions to the one-and-only Miss America Parade, the Boardwalk will have everyone yelling more than “Show us your shoes!”

-But occasionally the weather has a different plan.
-When walking the boards is not the best option, you can always step inside your favorite casino.
-Or perhaps you’ll be fortunate enough to catch a matinee at the IMAX Theater at The Quarter at Tropicana, which can transport you to another place and time for the afternoon.
+Just in case the weather has a different plan, you can always step inside your favorite casino or perhaps you’ll be fortunate enough to catch a matinee at the IMAX Theater, located at The Quarter at Tropicana Casino & Resort.
+At The Quarter you will be transported to another place and time for the afternoon.
 Featuring large format films in both 2D and 3D, IMAX Theater features the latest Hollywood blockbusters, major concerts and sporting events.
 You can even plan your own private party for your family and friends.

 Day 1 Evening: Celebrity Dining & Entertainment

-After a fun-filled day of Atlantic City adventures, dinner is probably on your mind.
+After a fun-filled day of Atlantic City adventures, you have just built up your appetite and dinner is on your mind.
 As a pop culture devotee, you’re probably hungry for more than just great food.
-Luckily, several of today’s hottest celebrity chefs have opened up terrifically trendy restaurants in Atlantic City.
-From Bobby Flay to Wolfgang Puck, finding a famous name in Atlantic City is not a problem.
-Narrowing the list down for your first dinner in town may be a little trickier.
+Luckily, Atlantic City is increasingly becoming known for its thriving culinary scene with some of the top chefs in the industry, including Bobby Flay, Guy Fieri and Gordon Ramsay opening restaurants here alongside other nationally acclaimed locales such as The Palm, Cuba Libre, and Buddakan, among many others.
+Narrowing the list down for your first dinner in town may be a little trickier than you think.

 After dinner, Boardwalk Hall is the place to find the superstars from the world of entertainment.
-From the Beatles and Rolling Stones to Lady Gaga, they’ve played to a roaring crowd in the events arena that has stood in the center of Atlantic City for decades.
-You’ll find more incredible entertainment in the casino showrooms.
-When the sun goes down in Atlantic City, the fun is just starting.
-Comedy Clubs, showrooms, nightclubs, lounges, whatever your taste or budget, your night is just getting started.
+Acts such as the Beatles and Rolling Stones to Lady Gaga and The Weeknd, have played to a roaring crowds in the events arena that has stood in the center of Atlantic City for decades.
+You’ll find more jaw dropping entertainment in any of numerous casino showrooms.
+When the sun sets on the beautiful skyline of Atlantic City the fun has only just begun.
+Comedy Clubs, showrooms, nightclubs, lounges, whatever your taste or budget, your night has endless possibilities!

 Day 2 Morning: Shopping or Spa Nirvana

-The Pier Shops at Caesars deliver an upscale shopping experience with designer stores from Gucci, Apple, Burberry, Tiffany & Co. and Louis Vuitton.
-The Pier Shops are also known for some of the city’s most renowned dining and entertainment experiences, including a free water show starring 150 dancing fountains.
+The Pier Shops at Caesars deliver an upscale shopping experience with designer stores such as Louis Vuitton, Apple, Tiffany & Co., and Swarovski.
+The Pier Shops are also known for some of the city’s most renowned dining, dine in at one of Steven Starr’s Restaurants, Buddakan or The Continental.

 High-energy restaurants, exciting entertainment, and an incredible array of shops come together at The Quarter at Tropicana.
-This 200,000 retail center brings to life the streets of Old Havana through a sprawling-three story streetscape and shopping experiences that include Zephyr Gallery, Swarovski and The Old Farmer’s Almanac General Store.
-On the world-famous Atlantic City Boardwalk, shoppers will find a variety of souvenir stores, specialty shops and purveyors of salt-water taffy, Atlantic City’s hallmark treat.
+This 200,000 sq ft retail center brings the lively streets of Old Havana to Atlantic City.
+Through a sprawling-three story streetscape and shopping experiences that include Time After Time, Swarovski and the Zephyr Gallery you can gain the full experience of Havana.
+On the world-famous Atlantic City Boardwalk, shoppers will find a variety of souvenir stores, specialty shops and purveyors of salt-water taffy, a hallmark treat of the city.